tomasokal/notesandsuch/ds_notes.md

   * Easy with minimal assumptions needed
   * Can be used for classification and regression
-  * Can work for multic-lass problems (outcome has more than two values)
+  * Can work for multi-class problems (outcome has more than two values)

 #### Limitations